technofuzn/technofuzn-fullstack-evaluation/README.md

 Reply to this email with:

 * GitHub repository link
-* Stack used (React / Next.js / Angular / Flutter / Node)
+* Stack used (React / Next.js / Angular / Node / MongoDB / Firebase / etc.)

 ---